bkarpati/git_workshop/sequioa/trunk.md

 ### Redcuded sap content

-Keeping the `bark` dry means we leave less opporunities for things to catch on fire.
+Keeping the `bark` wet means we leave less opporunities for things to catch on fire.